 One hundred of the most famous and influential women celebrated at Newmarket portrait exhibition

-Portraits of 100 of the most influential women will be on display in Newmarket this month as the decade-long project is released to the public.
+Portraits of 100 of the most influential women are on display in Newmarket until June as part of a decade-long project.

 Photographer Anita Corbin made a name for herself in the early 1980s when her series of informal young women portraits, named Visible Girls, quickly became well known.